 Things to do: When visiting the Yorke Peninsula, there are more beaches and townships to explore than you’ll likely have time for.
 Enjoy the relaxed beach vibes, and go fishing, crabbing or surfing – it’s a veritable playground for nature players.

 7. GREENLY BEACH, EYRE PENINSULA

 Keen to venture a little further?
 Greenly Beach is around an hour’s drive from Port Lincoln.
 You’ll find pristine beaches, raw, rugged beauty and ample wildlife on land and sea.
 The Instagram-famous rockpools are crystal clear and large enough to swim in.
-As always, be sure to check the conditions.
-Especially when travelling remotely.
+As always, check the conditions, especially when travelling remotely.

 Location: Coulta (676km from Adelaide)